prp-e/generative_ui_prompts/code_generator.md

 - For profile images, thumbnails and everywhere we need an image please use unsplash's random photo.
 - For icons, just make SVG's up.
 - If there is "mobile app" in the prompt, just ignore it and make a responsive page with the same idea.
+- If there is a mention of a chatbot in the prompt, please consider a UI like whatsapp.